h-hahn/Seattle-Assessment/README.md

 # Seattle-Assessment

 ## Summary
-This is a private repository that I created for the Seattle Aquarium's Research Technician position technical assessment.
+This is a repository that I created for the Seattle Aquarium's Research Technician position technical assessment.
 The instructions for the asessment are located within in the file named "Research_Technician_technical_interview_assignment.docx".
 The python script can be found within the scripts folder.
 All code is annotated thoroughly to demonstrate my thought process throughout each step.

 **Time To Completion**